oncomouse/middleman-mdl-course-template/Readme.md

 ## Editing The Course

-Changing the `course.yml` file controls the default displays of the course.
+Changing the `data/course.yml` file controls the default displays of the course.
 The <abbv>HAML</abbv> files that begin with course in `source/partial` (`_course-description.haml` and `_course-title.haml`) can be edited for more control.

-The course schedule of assignments, readings, etc. is built by editing the `schedule.yml`.
+The course schedule of assignments, readings, etc. is built by editing the `data/schedule.yml`.

-As a rule, you should not need to edit `source/partials/_links.haml`, `source/course.yml.erb`, and `schedule.html.erb`.
+As a rule, you should not need to edit `source/partials/_links.haml`, `source/course.yml.erb`, and `source/schedule.html.erb`.

-### Changing Syllabus Appearance

-To change the color scheme of the syllabus (something you should do for each class!), you will need to edit `source/stylesheets/_variables.scss`.
-This file contains a series of overrides and custom variables, but the most important variable in this file is `$course_color`.
-Changing this variable overrides the default background color for your course and changes links, borders, and the overall appearance of the syllabus.

-I've included the SASS-Colors library, which contains a host of named variables for colors to use in SASS.
-You can see a full list of the colors (along with samples) [here](https://dl.dropboxusercontent.com/u/28696035/samples.html).

-For some of the colors, you may need to change the percentages passed to `lighten()` and `darken()`, so experiment to get the color you want.

 ### Customizing MDL Colors